About the Program

 Contact: Aaron Barnett in Enrollment Services (A102), (530) 541-4660 x 211, email@example.com

-For students who are on a BOG tuition fee waiver and are currently enrolled in at least one CTE course.
+For students who are on the Promise Grant (formerly known as the BOG tuition fee waiver) and are currently enrolled in at least one CE course.

 Contact: Jamie Rhone in the CE Department (E104), (530) 541-4660 x 583, firstname.lastname@example.org